Movement to highlight missing Native women expands to males

 The list isn’t exhaustive.

-“I can’t tell you how many people are missing from Navajo,” said Navajo Nation lawmaker Amber Crotty.
+“I can’t tell you how many people are missing from Navajo,” said Navajo Nation lawmaker Amber Kanazbah Crotty.
 “To me, that’s an injustice.”

 The initiative is called the Missing and Murdered Dine Relatives Data Institute.
 Besides tracking cases, the group is developing guidelines for community involvement in an area with too few police to adequately cover 27,000 square miles (69,930 square kilometers) — the country’s largest reservation.